BitcoinDesign/Guide/guide/payments/coin-selection.md

    height = 400
 %}

-### Hard contraints
+### Contraints

-Before exploring some popular coin selection strategies, it’s worth noting the following when making a bitcoin payment in relation to UTXOs.
+There are a few constraints that you should have in mind when considering the coin-selection strategy for your product.

-Firtstly; the transaction must have sufficient funding.
-For example, in order to send X, the transaction inputs must at least equate to X. Second; as blockspace is limited, miners prioritise transactions by *fee per byte* to maximise revenue.
-Transactions must be accompanied by the minimum relay fee for confirmation (therefore inputs must equal X + fee).
-Third; transaction outputs must have a value of 500 sats or more.
+First, the transaction must have sufficient funding.
+For example, to send X, the transaction inputs must at least equate to X.

+Second, as blockspace is limited, miners prioritize transactions by *fee per byte* to maximize revenue.
+The minimum relay fee must accompany transactions for confirmation (therefore, inputs must equal X + fee).

+Third, transaction outputs must have a value of 500 sats or more.
 Anything less than this value is considered a "dust" output, and these transactions are often not relayed and confirmed by most nodes and miners in the network.

-Finally; it is essential for wallet owners to label their incoming and outgoing (change) coins.
-Labels provide context to a wallet’s transaction history and coin provenance, making it easier to successfully employ coin control for privacy optimisation.
+Finally, wallet owners need to label their incoming and outgoing (change) coins.
+Labels provide context to a wallet’s transaction history and coin provenance, making it easier to successfully employ coin control for privacy optimization.

 ### Optimisations

-Coin selection will always lead to certain effects and outcomes which can either optimise or hinder our bitcoin payments.
+Whether an automated or manual process, coin selection is important when understanding how to optimize our Bitcoin payments for either cost, speed, or privacy.
 Below is a breakdown of the three most common effects of coin control.

 #### Cost

-Miners select transactions on the basis of their fee, measured by the fee rate of satoshis per byte.
-Therefore, it is cost effective for users to minimize transaction size by minimising the number of inputs.
+Miners select transactions based on their fee, measured by the fee rate of satoshis per byte.
+Therefore, it is cost-effective for users to minimize transaction size by minimizing the number of inputs.

 #### Speed

-Higher fees will increase the likelihood of your transaction being prioritised by miners and included in the next block, thereby increasing the speed of your transaction.
-This can be optimised by either increasing the fee rate, or by selecting a higher number of transaction inputs.
+Higher fees will increase the likelihood of your transaction being prioritized by miners and included in the next block, thereby increasing the speed of your transaction.
+This can be optimized by either increasing the fee rate or selecting a higher number of transaction inputs.

 #### Privacy

-Because each UTXO can be traced backwards on a public ledger, we can unearth the digital footprints of bitcoin payments.
-Privacy is often lost due to the exposure of unknown coins, addresses, balances, and economic activity to unrecognised trading partners.
-Privacy can be optimised by selecting transaction inputs from an anonymity set (CoinJoins or mixers) or a recognised label or cluster, or by reducing the size of change outputs.
+Because each UTXO can be traced backward on a public ledger, we can unearth the digital footprints of Bitcoin payments.
+Privacy is often lost due to the exposure of unknown coins, addresses, balances, and economic activity to unrecognized trading partners.
+Privacy can be optimized by selecting transaction inputs from an anonymity set (CoinJoins or mixers) or a recognized label or cluster or reducing the size of change outputs.

 ## Automatic coin selection

-This strategy has arguably become the most popular form of coin selection used in bitcoin wallets and transactions.
-Wallet applications are delegated control, selecting coins on behalf of users in order to fulfil a payment request.
+This strategy has arguably become the most popular form of coin selection used in Bitcoin wallets and applications.
+The application selects the coins on behalf of users to fulfill a payment request.
 As mentioned above, “fractions (of bitcoins) are retrieved by an algorithm to fulfill the payment amount”.
 This algorithm varies from wallet to wallet, and is dependent upon the desired outcome of optimisation.

-Automatic selection strategies can provide a near frictionless user experience, and is therefore suitable for most introductory level bitcoin wallets.
+Automatic selection strategies can provide a near frictionless user experience and are suitable for most introductory level Bitcoin wallets.

 {% include picture.html
    image = "/assets/images/guide/glossary/coin-selection/automatic-coin-selection.jpg"